 SSH key is a matching pair of files, a public key file and a private key file.
 In EPAM Cloud, public keys are stored in EPAM Orchestrator while private ones are stored securely on your local workstation.
 When you log in, you specify the path to the private key that has a matching public key.
 If the match is correct, you are properly authenticated and can log in.

 One or several SSH keys may be created for each project.
 You can use the same SSH key to access multiple virtual machines.

 EPAM Orchestrator has a native mechanism of creating SSH key pairs to be used for running instances in Cloud.
 To create a key pair, the following Maestro CLI command is used:

 or2addkey -p project -r region -k key_name -s size

 An SSH key created using a third-party tool can be imported to EPAM Orchestrator.
-To import the key, use the following command specifying the full path to the public key file:
+To import the key, execute this command and specify the full path to the public key file:

 If the key has been created in EPAM Orchestrator, its public file is already stored there.
 In this case, to import the key to another region you only need to specify the region in which the key is currently stored and the destination region:

-or2ikey -p project -s source_region -d destination_region -k mykey
+or2ikey -p project -s source_region -d destination_region -k key_name

-You can retrieve the list of all keys existing for the specified project and region using the following command:
+You can retrieve the list of all keys existing for the specified project and region using this command:

 or2dkey -p project -r region